thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-cluster-install.md

 ---
-title: [Install ThoughtSpot Clusters in VMware]
+title: [Install ThoughtSpot clusters in VMware]
 last_updated: [12/12/2019]
 summary: "Learn how to install ThoughtSpot clusters in VMware."
 sidebar: mydoc_sidebar